wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 It is possible to prepare a travel, save it in a file on a web server and consult it from the internet.

 To consult the travel, you must call TravelNotes by giving it as a parameter in the URL the address of the file converted to base64.
+And remember that you can only convert ascii characters to base64 ...

 ```
 https://wwwouaiebe.github.io/leaflet.TravelNotes/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGVzL0xpZWdlL1N0YXRpb25Ub1lvdXRoSG9zdGVsLnRydg==